-The UF presidency is a natural next step for Dr. Fuchs, who spent six years as Cornell’s provost.
-There, he led the creation of a new technology campus in New York City, launched a university wide initiative to raise Cornell’s academic stature and was a key leader of Cornell’s fundraising efforts.
-He was appointed provost after serving as the university’s Joseph Silbert Dean of Engineering from 2002 to 2008.
+Previous to the UF presidency, Dr. Fuchs spent six years as provost of Cornell University.
+He was appointed provost after serving as Cornell’s Joseph Silbert Dean of Engineering from 2002 to 2008.
 He joined Cornell from Purdue University, where he headed the School of Electrical and Computer Engineering from 1996 to 2002.
 He was a professor in the Department of Electrical and Computer Engineering and the Coordinated Science Laboratory at the University of Illinois from 1985 to 1996.

 President Fuchs earned his doctorate in electrical and computer engineering from the University of Illinois, and a master of divinity from Trinity Evangelical Divinity School in Chicago.
 He credits divinity school with teaching him communication and community-building skills, and to balance his innately analytic perspective with a deep appreciation for people and for human relationships.
-He also holds a master of science from the University of Illinois and a bachelor of science in engineering from Duke University.
+He also holds a bachelor of science in engineering from Duke University.